 These are extraordinary!
 I so enjoyed meeting you, your photos are great. – Lita Albuquerque, artist (we were both in the group show: Skyscapes held at the Annenberg Beach House Gallery in Santa Monica, 2012)

 Enjoyed looking at your work, so peaceful and serene.
 Thanks for sharing! – Christopher Jobson, editor-in-chief of Colossal

-This photographic series: Dream Cloud Images is a personal body of work that’s been inspired by moving to Palm Desert, California in 2007.
-Much preceded the move – owner and creative director of Xeno Design since the ’80s – and I’ve always taken photos, but not with this level of energy resulting in over 50K photos in 10 years.
-I offer them as editorial and fine art images available for purchase and/or rights-protected commercial reproduction.
+This photographic series: Dream Cloud Images is a personal body of work that was inspired by moving to Palm Desert, California in 2007 and has resulted in over 50K photos in 10 years.
+They are offered as editorial and fine art images available for purchase and/or rights-protected commercial reproduction.

 Most of my work is done in-camera; retouching is used mainly for detailing.
-I also have experience in digital output to a range of media: paper, fabric, vinyl wallpaper/plastic, ceramics and more.
+I also have experience in digital output to a range of media: paper, fabric, vinyl, wallpaper, ceramics and more.
 I’m always interested in special assignments.